CodecoolGlobal/freestyle-mern-project-react-mecsbalint/README.md

     2. Run the `npm install` command (install dependencies)
     3. Run the `npm run dev` command (run the frontend application)
 4. **Access the Application**
-    1. Open a web browser and go to `http://localhost:517`to access the frontend
+    1. Open a web browser and go to http://localhost:5173 to access the frontend

 ## Contribution